 "What are my options with fertility?"

-It was only by chance that she found her cancer hero - a woman who was a survivor of the same cancer; who was around the same age; and who just happened to be in the same waiting room as Mailet.
-She was able to answer many of the questions that Mailet had, including valuable information on treatment options.
-Most importantly, she was someone who really understood first-hand what Mailet was going through.
+It was only by chance that Mailet found her cancer hero - a breast cancer survivor who was the same age as her and happened to be in the same waiting room.
+She was able to answer many of the questions that Mailet had and shared valuable information on treatment options.
+Most importantly, she really understood, first-hand, what Mailet was going through.

-It was this encounter that made Mailet realize that when it's life and death, nothing should be left up to chance.
-Mailet wanted to help the next person who was affected and change the way people deal with cancer.
-Taking advantage of her unique position as the co-founder of an award-winning digital agency, Mailet, along with founder Anthony Del Monte, leveraged the talent and experience of their team at Squeaky Wheel Media to build IHadCancer.com.
+It was this encounter that made Mailet realize that when it's a matter of life and death, nothing should be left up to chance.
+Mailet decided that she wanted to help the next person who was affected and change the way people deal with cancer.
+She took advantage of her unique position as the co-founder of an award-winning digital agency and, along with founder Anthony Del Monte, leveraged the talent and experience of their team at Squeaky Wheel Media to build IHadCancer.com.

 So why I HAD Cancer?
-By using the verb in its past tense, we aim to create a message of hope, optimism and positivity in working to move forward.
+By using the verb in its past tense, we aim to spread messages of hope, positivity and optimism for the future.

 In less than two years, the I Had Cancer community has grown to thousands of members in more than 110 countries.
 In 2012, it was recognized by the Webby Awards as the Best Community Website and in 2013, Parade Magazine listed I Had Cancer as one of seven social networks that could save your life.
-But more importantly, by the community itself - just read our testimonials to see why our members think you should join IHadCancer.com.
+But more importantly, it has made a difference in the lives of our members - just read our testimonials to see why our members think you should join IHadCancer.com.